muskankapoor/datastructure/README.md

 # datastructure
 This repo has data structures code.
-For projects please check the compsciprojects2019 repo
+For projects please check my other repos that have different topics